Table of Contents

 Since its inception in July 2020, My Forex Funds has signed up thousands of traders and paid out millions of dollars.
-They’ve overcome some growth pains and proven themselves to be amongst the world’s best and most affordable prop trading firms.

 - Accounts for every skill level — MFF has accounts tailored for beginners, intermediate, and professional traders.